sidekiq/sidekiq/myapp/readme.md

 bundle
 ```

-1. Load lots of jobs into Redis:
+Load lots of jobs into Redis, you can edit Rakefile to change the job
+   count:

 ```
 > time bundle exec rake load_jobs